Cana Communities provides support and respite for those in need or at-risk by providing short to middle term accommodation.

 Facebook page: Perth Cana Communities

-Our official opening of Emmaus House will be on Thursday 30 March 2017 at 5.30pm.
+Our official opening of Emmaus House was on Thursday 30 March 2017.
 A house, community blessing and spiritual reflection will be led by Sr Anne Jordan.
 All welcome.

-A residence established in July 2012, Nagel House proivdes transitional accommodation for women in a supportive and save environment.
+A residence established in July 2012, Nagle House provides transitional accommodation for women in a supportive and save environment.
 To date over 50 women have called Nagel House home.

 De Porres House and St Francis House are located in Darlinghurst.
 Both Houses offer transitional and long term accommodation for those most in need or at risk.
-Cana Communities actually began as De Porres House in 1975 while St Francis House has been opened since 2014.
+Cana Communities actually began as De Porres House in 1975.
 In a spirit of home and hospitality both Houses offer a place for prayer and quiet to nurture our spirits.

 We accept referrals from the following sources :